 This helps drive things like:

-- Faster reaction times to tweak a sales pitch, prioritize a feature, or change a marketing strategy
+- Faster reaction times to tweak a sales pitch, prioritize a feature, or change a marketing plan

 - More internal context between teams, which fosters empathy and trust between functions that often clash